September 22, 2018:

 Steven C. Weiner, “May 19, 2015: ‘Mr. Walkoff’ Ryan Zimmerman’s 10th inning blast beats Yankees,” https://sabr.org/gamesproj/game/may-19-2015-mr-walk-ryan-zimmermans-10th-inning-blast-beats-yankees

-This is a version of my Games Project story that is posted on SABR.org
+This is a version of my Games Project story and also is included in a SABR book collection of memorable opening day games, posted on SABR.org